confetti/yayson/README.md

 # YAYSON

-A library for serializing and reading JSON API standardized data in JavaScript.
+A library for serializing and reading [JSON API](http://jsonapi.org) data in JavaScript.
 As of 2.0.0-beta.1 YAYSON respects JSON API Release candidate 4.

 ## Installing